Alex-Lee06/Hadoop-2.7.6-Installation-Guide/Hadoop Installation Guide for Ubuntu 18.md

   $ javac -version
   ```

-  > If you do not see a version you will get commands that shows you how to install it.
+  > If you do not see a version you will need to install it first.
   >
   > Not sure how to install it?
 Follow the command below.